 Luckily for us, we know that bass can be creatures of habit and often return to their hunting ground on the new tide.

-Bass love features like groins, gullies or even down the pier or harbour wall, but the harbour is not always suitable for lure fishing so we’ll stick to the rocks.
+Bass love features like groins, gullies or even down the pier or harbour wall, but the harbour is not always suitable for lure fishing, so we’ll stick to the rocks.

-The only downside to our fishing on the south-east coast is the conditions.
+The only downside to our fishing on the southeast coast is the conditions.
 For us, Lure fishing can be hampered by the weather.
-The wind especially can make a major difference to the colour of the water around our coast.
+The wind especially can make a major difference in the colour of the water around our coast.
 Winds in the north tend to favour the south side.
 Then, winds from the south seem to favour the north coast like Margate around to Herne Bay.

 Finding the Fish

-My point is there have been times when I’ve been fishing and the fish have been jumping out of the water and you still don’t get a take, surely they must be feeding.
-I’ve seen the fish swimming around right in front of me and they still won’t take that blasted lure, whatever you chuck at them.
+My point is there have been times when I’ve been fishing, and the fish have been jumping out of the water, and you still don’t get a take.
+Surely they must be feeding.
+I’ve seen the fish swimming around right in front of me, and they still won’t take that blasted lure, whatever you chuck at them.